Arduino Inspired, FPGA-Based

 No JTAG and No USB Blaster required!

-OpenXLR8 is the methodology we are actively developing that allows XLR8 users to create their own custom Xcelerator Blocks and integrate them into the FPGA.
+OpenXLR8 is the methodology that allows XLR8 users to create their own custom Xcelerator Blocks and integrate them into the FPGA.

 What’s an Xcelerator Block?